 All of my colleagues have given answers that are thoughtful and informative, but they all seem to lack information about one problem I have seen in a few of my patients who wear a sports bra "too much" after surgery.
 I would define "too much" as most of the day and night, as in some patients who tell me when I ask them to remain braless during the day (when not exercising, jogging, etc.) and they respond with "But I HAVE to wear a bra!"
 Some patients are apparently raised that wearing a bra is essential for feminine modesty, and they feel so uncovered or psychologically "wrong" about being braless, they would actually violate my recommendation rather than go without a brassiere.

-The problem, however, is that the breast pocket is created surgically to be centered beneath the nipple/areola complex, and the chest in cross-section is an oval, with the breasts actually "pointing" slightly to the sides.
+The problem is that the breast pocket is created surgically to be centered beneath the nipple/areola complex, and the chest in cross-section is an oval, with the breasts actually "pointing" slightly to the sides.
 In other words, the chest is not flat facing forward with the nipple/areola complexes pointing straight ahead.
-Yet a snug (non-cup) elastic sports or jog bra compresses the breasts inward, pushing the implants together in the midline, stretching and perhaps tearing a few of the fibers that connect the pockets to the breast bone centrally, and potentially creating or worsening symmastia (unaboob).
-The not-yet-healed pocket laterally can close down and seal shut, malpositioning the implants too far to the center.
-If worn too much and too long, this malposition and potential symmastia can become permanent.
+Yet a snug (non-cup) elastic sports or jog bra compresses the breasts inward, pushing the implants together in the midline, stretching and perhaps tearing a few of the fibers that connect the pockets to the breast bone centrally, and potentially creating or worsening uni-boob (known as symmastia).
+The not-yet-healed (for that aforementioned 6-12 months) pocket can close down laterally and seal shut, malpositioning the implants too far to the center.
+If worn too much and too long, this malposition and potential symmastia (uniboob or loss of cleavage) can become permanent.

-And surgery is the only way to correct this when it occurs.
+And re-do surgery is the only way to correct this when it occurs.

-The only way to avoid this unfortunate turn of events is to advise patients that until their breast pockets have healed completely, they should NOT wear any sports or stretch bra day and night, and in fact should probably go braless for a part of each day.
+I believe the way to avoid this unfortunate turn of events is to advise patients that for the first year or so until their breast pockets have healed completely, they should NOT wear any sports or stretch bra day and night, and in fact should probably go braless for a part of each day.
 I also have my patients move their implants in the surgically-created pocket to keep the capsule from becoming the exact same size as the implants.
 This allows the pockets to stay slightly larger than the implants, minimizing capsular contracture and enhancing softness and natural movement.
 Some surgeons feel implant movement exercises are not necessary, since there is always some movement of the implants, and if submuscular, the normal contraction of the muscles "massage" and move the implants "enough."
 Perhaps true, but I like to ensure the pockets stay open and the breast softness and movement "natural."

-Like most of my colleagues, I advise no underwire bra until 3 weeks after surgery, or until the (crease) incision is not irritated by the wire.
+Like most of my colleagues, I advise no underwire bra until a minimum of 3 weeks after surgery, or until the (crease) incision is not irritated by the wire.
 (Surgeons who use other incisions may not have this requirement).
+And, of course, all this good (and potentially bad) implant movement assumes the use of smooth implants.

 Sports bra after BA